cdapio/cdap/cdap-docs/admin-manual/source/installation/ambari.rst

 Enabling Perimeter Security
 ---------------------------

-.. include:: /../target/_includes/ambari-configuration.rst
+.. .. include:: /../target/_includes/ambari-configuration.rst
-    :start-after: .. _ambari-configuration-eps:
+..     :start-after: .. _ambari-configuration-eps:

+:ref:`CDAP Security <admin-security>` is **not currently** supported when using Apache Ambari.
-At this time, the CDAP Apache Ambari Service is not integrated with the `CDAP Authentication Server <https://issues.cask.co/browse/CDAP-4110>`__.
-As a consequence, any settings made to support :ref:`CDAP Security <admin-security>` will be erased by Ambari.
+The CDAP Apache Ambari Service is not integrated with the `CDAP Authentication Server
-CDAP Security is **not currently** supported when using Apache Ambari.
+<https://issues.cask.co/browse/CDAP-4110>`__.
+As a consequence, any settings made to
+support :ref:`CDAP Security <admin-security>` will be erased by Ambari.

 .. _ambari-configuration-enabling-kerberos: